Better Wind Forecasts for Energy Industry

 “The improvements to NOAA’s HRRR model made by WFIP2 are helping Vaisala to better forecast energy output for wind projects both before and after they are built,” said Pascal Storck, director of renewable energy for Vaisala, Inc. “The focus on a publicly available model means that these benefits are reaching the entire industry.“

 Researchers demonstrated that the updated HRRR, which incorporated changes resulting from the WFIP2 analysis, also improved wind forecasts in other regions across the United States.
 This new version of HRRR became operational at NOAA’s National Center for Environmental Prediction in July 2018.

-“WFIP2 is an excellent example of a successful end-to-end research program,” said Jim Wilczak, a senior scientist in NOAA’s Physical Sciences Division.
+“WFIP2 is an excellent example of a successful end-to-end research program,” said Jim Wilczak, a senior scientist in NOAA’s Physical Sciences Laboratory.
 “We collected observations, used them to better understand the meteorological processes affecting the local weather, and then used that to improve our weather prediction models - and forecast skill.”

-WFIP2 was a Department of Energy and NOAA-funded project that brought together researchers, instruments and other resources from the NOAA Earth System Research Laboratory, CIRES, the NOAA Air Resources Laboratory Field Research Division, multiple DOE laboratories, private companies, and universities.
+WFIP2 was a Department of Energy and NOAA-funded project that brought together researchers, instruments and other resources from the NOAA Earth System Research Laboratories, CIRES, the NOAA Air Resources Laboratory Field Research Division, multiple DOE laboratories, private companies, and universities.